Humanism: The Final Frontier

 Freethinker Nation is for people who wish to pursue knowledge and share it freely with others without censorship and/or bias.
 We Encourage independent thought and support spiritual idealism insofar as it benefits humanity and promotes the evolution of the species.
 We believe that knowledge should be free and that no intellectual pursuit should be condemned regardless of the academic methodology used.
 We encourage intellectual debate among our members through our comments and forums, and will never apply censorship to ideas or condemn anyone for having them.
 Remember: ‘All new and unique ideas are first viewed as impossible and/or extreme,’ at first.

-If you are interesting in becoming a member of Freethinker Nation, wish to know how you can participate in our effort; or writing content, please email us at email@example.com or visit our Contact Us section to reach the right portal.
+If you are interested in becoming a member of Freethinker Nation, wish to know how you can participate in our effort; or writing content, please email us email@example.com or visit our Contact Us section to reach the right portal.
 FREE YOUR MIND to FREE THE FUTURE!